 James Martinez (Aaron Diaz), Trevor Stovall (Tate Diaz), Michael Chieffo (Earl), David Castellvi (Father Kane), Farah White (Karen Diaz), Michael Peach (Mike), Noah Heekin (Travis), Luke Barnett (Officer Vaughn), Michael Lopez (Officer Lopez)

 Aaron’s Blood was the third film for director Tommy Stovall who had previously made the non-genre Hate Crime (2005) and the quasi-fantastical Sedona (2011) about a mystical town.
-Stovall subsequently went on to make the horror film Room for Rent (2019) with Lin Shaye as a psycho landlady.
+Stovall subsequently went on to make the horror film Room for Rent (2019) with Lin Shaye as a disturbed landlady.
 Aaron’s Blood did receive a small theatrical release but was seen more widely on cable and streaming platforms.

 The vampire film is looking very anaemic these days.
 A large part of the problem is that it is hard to take it seriously when Twilight (2008) and sequels turned the vampire into a figure of ridicule.
 There have been a few sporadic attempts here and there but nothing that gave the genre a fearsome shot in the arm the same way that Hammer Films and Christopher Lee invigorated it back with Dracula/The Horror of Dracula (1958).
 (For an overview of the genre see Vampire Films).

 What often gets in the way of a solid start is the need for Tommy Stovall to keep throwing in dream sequence jumps – including James Martinez waking up from beside the hospital bed to find Tate gone and the hospital staff having no record of him and later sequences finding that Tate is gone from the house and that Aaron’s sister (Farah White) has been killed by him.
-Dream sequences in horror movies are almost always a faux way of getting jumps when none of them organically rise out of the script, which feels especially the case here after we get three of these sequences.
+Dream sequences in horror movies are almost always a faux way of getting jumps when none of them organically rise out of the script, which feels especially the case here when we get three such sequences.